MY LOVE/HATE RELATIONSHIP TO COMPETE

-I reluctantly start by telling you, I do not have my Pro Card in Women’s Bodybuilding.
-Nevertheless, I have gotten asked why I want to compete and sometimes wonder the same thing.
-So, this will be quite therapeutic for me and I hope it can help someone understand a little more of what competing is about.
+I have gotten asked why I want to compete and sometimes wonder the same thing.
+So, this will be quite therapeutic for me and I hope it can help someone understand a little more about what competing is about.
+It may or may not help you decide if you want to compete also.

 I have competed in 5 competitions in the last 4 years.
 My husband and I traveled all over the Midwest.
 Sometimes we would be competing at the same time in the same shows.
 Other times, I was his support and He was mine.